 Companies that build dense networks within particular cities or regions can achieve high logistical efficiency, minimizing the unproductive time it takes their crews to get from one job to the next.
 “Service route efficiency is an important factor when it comes to profitability,” Zhu says.
 Rollins, for example, which already has a concentrated presence in North America, continues to add branches to its existing service areas in the region.
 By doing so, the company has been able to increase its service route efficiency over time, which has led to measurable cost savings for the firm.

 Despite modern pesticides and the efforts of tens of thousands of companies, pest control remains a Sisyphean task.
 “It’s easy to kill bugs, but it’s much harder to keep them from coming back,” Zhu says.
-For the foreseeable future, the bedbugs will continue to bite—and demand for professional pest control services should continue to grow.
+For the foreseeable future, the bedbugs will continue to bite—and demand for professional pest control services should continue to growth.

 Associate Analyst Shali Zhu, CFA contributed research and viewpoints to this article.